What's open and closed on Martin Luther King Jr. Day in 2024?

 As Americans honor the life and legacy of Dr. Martin Luther King Jr., many offices and agencies will close their doors to recognize the federal holiday.

-The holiday is celebrated each year on the third Monday of January, falling on Jan.
-15 this year, which would've been King's 95th birthday.
+The holiday is celebrated each year on the third Monday of January, and this year falls on Jan.
+15, which would've been King's 95th birthday.

 The holiday was recognized by all 50 states for the first time in 2000, but was first observed in 1986.